 55th North Carolina Infantry Regiment

 55th Infantry Regiment was organized at Camp Mangum, near Raleigh, North Carolina, in May 1862.
 Its companies were recruited in the counties of Pitt, Wilson, Wilkes, Cleveland, Burke, Catawba, Johnston, Alexander, Onslow, Franklin, and Granville.
 The unit served in the Department of North Carolina and then relocated to Virginia where it was assigned to General J. R. Davis' and Cooke's Brigade.
-It served in the Army of Northern Virginia from Gettysburg to Cold Harbor, served in the Petersburg trenches south of the James River, and was active in the Appomattox operations.
+It served in the Army of Northern Virginia from Gettysburg to Cold Harbor, served in the Siege of Petersburg south of the James River, and was active in the Appomattox operations.
 The regiment lost thirty-one percent of the 640 engaged at Gettysburg, and fifty-nine percent of the 340 at the Wilderness.
 It surrendered with 4 officers and 77 men on April 9, 1865.
 The field officers were Colonel John K. Connally; Lieutenant Colonels Alfred H. Belo, Abner S. Calloway, and Maurice T. Smith; and Major James S. Whitehead.

 Site search Web search